Lifestyle Disease Prevention

-To better manage work hours, Fujifilm established a group policy in anticipation of the legal amendments in April 2019.
+To better manage work hours, we established a group policy in response to revisions to the law in April 2019.
 We have reviewed and implemented internal rules for the entire group based on this policy.
 We also provided e-learning courses for all employees to enhance their foundational knowledge of legal compliance and labor management parameters.

 In addition, we are strengthening our system for employee wellness and attendance management using IT, such as sending automatically generated alerts by email before an employee reaches the maximum hours of work or if they have not recorded their attendance at work.

-As a result, we reduced the number of those who worked 80 hours or more overtime in a single month by more than 90% compared to the previous year (FY2018).
+As a result, Fujifilm has been able to significantly reduce the number of people working 80 hours or more overtime in a single month in fiscal 2022.